Last updated on February 12th, 2023 at 10:29 am

-How many mythological creatures do you know?
+How many creatures in Greek mythology do you know?
 I’m sure that most of you have heard of the Minotaur, Scylla, and Charybdis, as well as the Centaurs and the Cyclops.
-Possibly you know even more monsters of mythology and most of them come from Greek mythology.
+Possibly you know even more, but here we will meet none of the above but 6 of the most terrible monsters that ever existed in Greek mythology.

 Forgotten Monsters of Greek mythology

-But today we will not talk about these famous fantastic creatures that have appeared in movies and books countless times.
+Today we will not talk about the famous fantastic creatures that have appeared in movies and books countless times.
 Instead, we will try to find the monsters that were once mighty, powerful, and terrible, but now have been forgotten.

 The rich Greek mythology covers a huge range of fiction.
 In its stories, you will find countless witches, monsters, elves, demons, ghosts, giants and dwarfs, winged dragons and horses, enchanted objects, and mechanical beings.

 Fantastic creatures really strange for a 21st-century human mind, but at the time they were born and many centuries later they were considered real.

-Some said that they saw them, some heard them and some were destroyed or saved by them like the heroes of myths.
+Some said that they saw them, some heard them and some were destroyed or saved by them, most of these creatures are featured in the tales about the labors of ancient Greek heroes.

-For the human of antiquity, this mythology was his history, his religion, his teaching, in short, a part of his daily life.
+For the human of antiquity, his mythology was his history, his religion, and his teaching, in short, a part of his daily life.

-That is why we should not be impressed that many of these strange mythological beings, such as the Lamies, the Dragons, and others survived and came to life again in the newest legends and folk tales of the Greek tradition.
+That is why we should not be impressed that many of these strange mythological beings, such as the Lamies, the Dragons, and others survived until today and are still alive in the newest legends and folk tales of the Greek tradition.

-Monsters of Greek Mythology are not dead, they are just imprisoned in deep caves from which they can not escape.
+Monsters of Greek Mythology are not dead, they are just imprisoned in deep caves from which they can not escape, unless…someone releases them!

-We just want to meet them, so we have to travel deep into the earth using, where necessary, a little of our imagination.
+We just want to meet them, so we have to travel deep into the earth using, where necessary, a lot of our imagination.

 A fantastic trip in the depths of the Earth